The law in GB relating to firearms is a five-tier system of control:

 In 1903, Parliament enacted the Pistols Act, which required a person to have a valid Gun Licence to acquire a firearm with a barrel less than 9 inches in length.

 During the Great War, severe controls were enacted under the Defence of the Realm Act, essentially restricting sales to those going overseas.

-After the war, the Government fearing a civil revolt as in Russia or as had happened in Ireland, commissioned a report that recommended a severe system of licensing for firearms.
+After the war, the Government fearing a civil revolt as in Russia or as had happened in Ireland, commissioned a report that recommended a severe system of licencing for firearms.

 This led to the Firearms Act 1920 which required a firearm certificate from the local police for the purchase and possession of rifles and pistols of all types.
 The law was badly drafted, and was amended several times to include shotguns with barrels less than 20 inches in length and to ban machineguns.
 These Acts were consolidated into the Firearms Act 1937.

 After WW2, on the recommendation of the Home Secretary, the police gradually stopped the practice of issuing certificates for personal protection, eventually stopping altogether in 1954 (although a court case in London that the police lost obliged them to carry on renewing certificates already on issue for this purpose – a handful were still on issue as late as 1997).
 However, many people still possessed shotguns for this purpose which only required a licence under the 1870 Act.

 In 1962, the law was tightened to impose stiffer sentences for firearms offences and to impose tighter age limits on acquisition.